Dynamical System Analysis of a Five-Dimensional Cosmological Model

 This particular fixed point has two transcritical bifurcations one of which occurs on the curve $w_5(w_5-3w+1)+1=0$ with Point D and the other on the line $w_5 = 3w - 2$ with Point A.

 \item \textbf{ Point D} is the most intriguing critical point in terms of its stability properties.
-As mentioned above, the first bifurcation associated with Point D occurs with Point C. The other one appears in the form of Hopf bifurcation in which the eigenvalues of a critical point pass through the imaginary axis to produce periodic solutions.
-The equation $f(w_5,w) = 0$ yields the bifurcation curve within Point D and the sign of $f(w_5,w)$ together with that of $g(w_5,w)$ serves to set the stability conditions for the cases of stable and unstable spirals.
+As mentioned above, the first bifurcation associated with Point D occurs with Point C. The other appears in the form of Hopf bifurcation in which the eigenvalues of a critical point pass through the imaginary axis to produce periodic solutions.
+The equation $f(w_5,w) = 0$ specified in Table \autoref{tab:1} yields the bifurcation curve within Point D and the sign of $f(w_5,w)$ together with that of $g(w_5,w)$ serve to set the stability conditions for stable and unstable spirals.

-Further analysis of the point shows that even though such behavior is allowed mathematically, it cannot be a proper attractor physically for requiring $w<-1/3$ whereas all the $\Omega_h=0$ states we expect to obtain for stabilization lie along the bifurcation line $w=-1/3$.
-For the special case of $w>1$ and $w_5>1$ that is outside the plane in Fig.\autoref{fig:pointD}, the point becomes an unstable spiral. \end{itemize}
+Further analysis of the point shows that even though such behavior is allowed mathematically, it cannot be a proper physical attractor due to the fact that all $\Omega_h=0$ states lie on the bifurcation line $w=-1/3$ whereas the point may be the attractor of the system only for $w<-1/3$.
+For the special case of $w>1$ and $w_5>1$, that is outside the plane in Fig.\autoref{fig:pointD}, Point D becomes an unstable spiral. \end{itemize}

 \arraystretch{1.5}